-By Arno Schutijzer - DevOps - about 4 years ago
+By Arno Schutijzer - DevOps - over 4 years ago

 It all started with a simple question: “So… are you guys looking for a motivated intern?”
 4 months later, Arno learned a lot, Skryv learned a lot and our platform came better out of it!
 Herewith, the full story of Arno’s internship.

 As a college student in Europe , doing an internship in the industry related to your field of study is a given.
 For me this wasn’t any different.

 Usually, the internship starts off with finding a company to actually work for and College University Ghent helped out with this by providing a list of companies.
 Too bad there weren’t any that caught my eye and so I started searching on my own.